 5 T. canola oil AND 1 1/2 t. sesame oil

 2 T. rice vinegar AND 1 T. brown sugar AND 1 t.
-Asian chili sauce AND 1/2 t. kosher sal
+Asian chili sauce AND 1/2 t. kosher salt

 In a large bowl, toss together everything for the slaw – you can do the dressing separately if you’d like, but you still need to toss just as much.
-Allow it to sit for 15 minutes or so, toss it again, and then lay it on a large platter to present the pork with.
+Allow it to sit for 15 minutes or so, toss it again, and then lay it on a large platter to present the pork with, or plate it in portions as you wish!

 - Category: Pork, Cabbage, Korean